aaryanpatel160/stock-dashboard/README.md

 # stock-dashboard
 Download stock-dashboard.py
-Then in command prompt pip install streamlit, pandas, numpy, yfinance, plotly and stocknews Then in command prompt run "python streamlit run stock-dashboard.py"
+Then in command prompt pip install streamlit, pandas, numpy, yfinance, plotly and stocknews Then in command prompt run "python -m streamlit run stock-dashboard.py"

 This was a personal project to showcase my skills